giasmith/Node/README.md

 # Node
-Testing the node data structure for different hair origins and lengths in Python
+Testing the nodes data structure for different hair origins and lengths in Python